 It was the final, most important thing on their checklist of home improvements and Jag Kitchens managed to tick all the right boxes for a Botany couple.

 The pair hashed out a plan to address the many shortcomings of the tired space.
-“We played around with quite a few ideas,” says Angela.
-“Then we went back to the initial design and realised it was perfect!”
+“We played around with quite a few ideas, then we went back to the initial design and realised it was perfect!”

 An abundantly spacious, contemporary vision, the new kitchen is a sight to behold.
 Simple white cabinetry surrounds a warm grey island, allowing ample thoroughfare.